How to Start and Scale up a Point-of-Care 3D Printing Lab

-They emphasized that the team cannot only be made up of radiologists exclusively and that a fruitful 3D service includes other profiles, such as surgeons, biomedical engineers, clinical scientists, programmers, researchers, and managers.
+The speakers emphasized that the team cannot only be made up of radiologists exclusively.
+A fruitful 3D service includes other profiles, such as surgeons, biomedical engineers, clinical scientists, programmers, researchers, and managers, according to the speakers.

 When it comes to the core skills and training for the staff, Dr. Peter Metherall, from Sheffield Teaching Hospital, noted that specific areas for skill development across the team include cross-sectional anatomy, IT skills, 3D image post-processing software, surgical and interventional procedures, quality assurance in 3D post-processing, 3D printing technologies, just to name a few.

-While many can be learned on the job, Materialise has many resources and courses to help learn this unique skill set.
+While many core skills can be learned on the job, Materialise has plenty of resources and courses to help learn this unique skill set.
 Our Materialise Academy portal includes tutorials, webinars, documentation, FAQs, and more.
 In addition, Materialise offers training events and workshops, including on-site options tailored for specific institutions, to develop 3D planning and printing skills.
-Plus, Materialise has a team of engineers on stand-by to support medical staff with their questions.
+Plus, Materialise has a team of engineers on stand-by to support medical staff and answer their questions.

 For the scope of the work done by the team, many speakers also noted that their 3D services are truly multi-disciplinary, with Dr. Thieringer saying that specialists in cranio-maxilliofacial, spine, heart, lung and many more disciplines across the entire hospital use their in-house service.
 This collaboration is fruitful not only for their cases, but also within the wider medical field: within the last two years alone, findings from his team have made it into 20 publications.